playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Test() // 1
 Test() // 1
 ```

+See, to make the magic of a function remembering state to work, Hooks don't just *work alongside* the VDOM, the method of persisting data in a component from a function **requires** the VDOM.

 Here's one way we could persist state using a naïve implementation of hooks storage using an array: